Daniel-KM/Omeka-S-module-Menu/README.md

 site, for example a top menu, a sidebar menu and a footer menu, or any structure anywhere.

-Furthermore, it adds to menu element type, that can be used in the main navigation too:
+Furthermore, it adds two new menu element types, that can be used in the main navigation too:
-- Resource, that allows to add any resource as a menu element and take care of its rights (it is not displayed if the user has no right to see it).
+- Resource, that allows to add any resource as a menu element and take care of its rights (it is not displayed if the user has no right to see it);
 - Structure, that inserts an element without link, that is useful to create a separator or a sub-menu.

-The theme should be modified to display new menus.
+**Warning**: The theme should be modified to display new menus.

 Installation